 speaker

 Chief Executive Officer

-Yeah, I mean, I think you've read about it Kyle.
-And underlying consumer inflation is eating into them.
+Yeah, I mean, I think you've read about it, Kyle.
+I mean, underlying consumer inflation's eaten into them.
 You know, it's been tough.
-We found that, you know, our customers been pretty resilient as we've said in the past.
-Most of the increase you're seeing in write-offs and lowering of renewal rate is really just a mix-ship between channels.
-Ultimately, the underlying trends are, I would say, decent and our models are predicting or sloping risk appropriately.
-So we're really happy with lease decisioning and what's going on there.
-We continue to optimize that in certain ways to sort of maximize profitability, but also to set our customer up for success, which is ultimately what our leasing power and our decisioning is all about.
-I'd say in terms of what we're seeing out there on things like trade down, you know, at BrandSmart, we are seeing the providers above us tightening lease standards.
-So we know there's some pressure out there in the economy.
-And we saw that starting at the beginning of at the end of last year and going into this year.
+We found that, you know, our customer's been pretty resilient, as we've said in the past.
+Most of the increase you're seeing in write-offs and lowering of renewal rate is really just a mix shift between channels.
+Ultimately, the underlying trends are i would say decent and our models are predicting or sloping risk appropriately so we're really happy with lease decisioning and what's going on there and we continue to optimize that in certain ways to sort of maximize profitability but also set our customer up for success which is ultimately what our leasing power and our decisioning uh is all about um i'd say in terms of what we're seeing out there on things like trade down you know at brand smart we are seeing the providers above us tightening lease standards.
+So we know there's some pressure out there in the economy, and we saw that starting at the end of last year and going into this year.
 However, we haven't seen material signs of customer trade down yet at errands, but we're well poised to capture that when it does and when the opportunity arises.
-Last thing I would say just on the state of the customer is, you know, while the market for our product categories, furniture, appliances, and electronics are slow across the broader economy, we're seeing great success at errands capturing the opportunity that's out there.
-Customers are wanting more and more.
-We're seeing even our existing or previous customers and our new customers wanting to transact with us in an omnichannel way.
-And most of the growth that we're seeing right now has to do with the changes we've made to our omnichannel lease decisioning and customer acquisition program, which is providing leasing power across all of our channels to all of our customers.
+Last thing I would say just on the state of the customer is, you know, while the market for our product categories furniture appliances and electronics are slow across the broader economy we're seeing great success at aaron's capturing the opportunity that's out there customers are wanting more and more we're seeing even our existing and previous customers and our new customers wanting to transact with us in an omni-channel way and most of the growth that we're seeing right now has to do with the changes we've made to our omni-channel lease decisioning and customer acquisition program which is providing leasing power across all of our channels to all of our customers.
 And we believe that it's driving significantly higher.
-We know it's driving significantly higher conversion rates, but we're also getting add-on sales.
-So we're seeing more customers do more deals with us and we're getting more share of wallet, which is really encouraging.
-And you can sort of the numbers state or show that and being up 19% deliveries in April.
-So really encouraged about what we're seeing and really encouraged about our ability to take share in this market.
+We know it's driving significantly higher conversion rates, but we're also getting add on sales.
+So we're seeing more customers do more deals with us and we're getting more share wallet, which is really encouraging.
+And you can sort of the numbers show that and being up 19% deliveries in April. really encouraged about what we're seeing and really encouraged about our ability to take share in this market.

+speaker